FAQ: Financial Support for Workers and Our Families During the COVID-19 Outbreak

 Are healthcare workers eligible for California Unemployment Insurance benefits if our hours have been reduced during this pandemic?

 Yes.
 If your employer reduced your hours or shut down operations due to COVID-19, you are encouraged to file an Unemployment Insurance (UI) claim.
-UI provides partial wage replacement benefit payments to workers who lose their job or have their hours reduced through no fault of their own.
+EDD is not requiring applicants to seek work in order to obtain benefits.

 Are healthcare workers eligible for California Unemployment Insurance benefits if our children’s schools are closed and we must miss work to care for them?